Putin says Western attempt at global dominance will fail

 In remarks to government ministers that were broadcast on state television, Mr Putin said the West would only strengthen Russia with its hostile actions.

-In his most explicit acknowledgment of the pain inflicted by Western sanctions, he said inflation and unemployment would rise, but promised support to families with children.
+In his most explicit acknowledgement of the pain inflicted by Western sanctions, he said inflation and unemployment would rise, but promised support to families with children.

 Structural changes to the economy would be needed, Mr Putin said.